bamcis-io/AWSPriceListReservedInstanceHelper/README.md

 | 223BX6UNNB3JE9ET | 38NPMPTW36    | SUSE     | Shared  | RunInstances:000g | USW2-BoxUsage:r4.xlarge | us-west-2 | AmazonEC2 | r4.xlarge    | SUSE            | 0.066                | 0.366              | 0.362269298         | 1750       | 3         | PARTIAL_UPFRONT | STANDARD      | RESERVED | 3::PARTIAL_UPFRONT::STANDARD    | 3484.48              | 9618.48             | 6134        | 63.773         | 4    | 30.5   |
 | 223BX6UNNB3JE9ET | Z2E3P23VKM    | SUSE     | Shared  | RunInstances:000g | USW2-BoxUsage:r4.xlarge | us-west-2 | AmazonEC2 | r4.xlarge    | SUSE            | 0.1647               | 0.366              | 0.45                | 0          | 3         | NO_UPFRONT      | CONVERTIBLE   | RESERVED | 3::NO_UPFRONT::CONVERTIBLE      | 4328.316             | 9618.48             | 5290.164    | 55             | 4    | 30.5   |

 Additional data has been added to each row to easily identify the breakeven utilization percentage where purchasing the RI is more cost effective than paying the on demand costs as well as the percent savings and the standard on-demand hourly cost.
 This gives a robust way to quickly view and analyze current RI pricing as well as combine this data with actual usage data from AWS Cost and Usage Reports (aka billing files) to generate Reserved Instance purchase recommendations.

 The delimiter used in the results is the `|` symbol to help alleviate issues with commas being used in columns.
 You can specify a different delimiter by providing an environment variable, `DELIMITER`, to the function.
 The results bucket is also provided to the function as an environment variable, `BUCKET`.
 The secondary function is identified to the first function as an environment variable `FunctionName`.
 Lastly, this format of the price list data that the second lambda function pulls down is specified by the `PRICELIST_FORMAT` environment variable.
 If it's not set or doesn't match an expected value, `csv` is used.

 ## Notifications
 Both Lambda functions accept an environment variable `SNS` that is an ARN to an SNS topic.
 When an exception is encountered during processing that would normally end execution, an SNS notification can be sent to the specified topic.
-All other exceptions, warnings, and info are logged to CloudWatch
+All other exceptions, warnings, and info are logged to CloudWatch Logs.
-Logs.
 You could also pair these functions with a function that sent an SNS message on a `PutObject` S3 action to notify you that new RI pricing data files have been delivered.

 Additional monitoring has been added in version 1.3.0.
 CloudWatch Alarms now monitor failed Lambda function invocations and deliver SNS notifications when they occur.
-A separate CloudWatch Alarm monitors for at least 1 invocation of the Distributor function and 5 invocations of the Worker function to ensure the invocations are actually occuring.
+A separate CloudWatch Alarm monitors for at least 1 invocation of the Distributor function and 6 invocations of the Worker function to ensure the invocations are actually occuring.
 If you have the frequency scheduled for more than 1 day, expect to see SNS messages concerning the invocation frequency.
 Lastly, Lambda Dead Letter Queues (DLQ) have been added for each function (where the request to the function gets sent after 3 failed execution attempts).
 When the DLQ exceeds 0 messages, a CloudWatch Alarm is triggered and sends an SNS notification.
 It is up to the user to decide what to do with the messages in the DLQ.

 ## Revision History

+### 2.1.2
+Using new AWS API Price List client version.

 ### 2.1.1
 Bug fixes, memory optimization, and added unit tests.